Permanent Residence UK 2026 : Requirements & How to Get It

 The time it takes to reach permanent residence depends on the route.
 Five years is the most common timeline, three years applies in some Global Talent and Innovator cases and ten years applies under the long residence rules.
 In practice, planning is easier when the individual maps their route requirements early and keeps clear records, particularly around absences.

 Once eligible, the ILR application itself can take several months to be decided.
-During this period, the applicant must continue to hold valid immigration permission.
-For sponsored workers, this means sponsorship must remain in place until ILR is granted.
+During this period, the applicant needs to continue to hold valid immigration permission.
+For sponsored workers, this means sponsorship needs to remain in place until ILR is granted.
 Employers often underestimate this point: eligibility does not remove the need for visa extensions or sponsor duties if the worker’s existing permission expires before settlement is approved.

 For route and timing planning, see ILR timeline.